Although evening reservations are almost unavailable to non-regulars, there are some exceptions.

 Additionally, you could even get your hands on a couple of evening reservations.
 Some of those, however, required a written justification of your reservation request.
 Also, there were very interesting last-minute reservations in 2019 - even for Saturday evenings.
 Those were, however, gone in a couple of minutes each time they were released.

 The Augustiner tent is totally different.
 Reservations are almost all renewed by regulars over and over again.
 Before 2019, even lunchtime reservations haven't been publicly available for several years in a row.
 However, the tent offered left-over reservations only a couple of weeks before the Oktoberfest in their reservation office in the city.
-The availability of reservations is in general not visible online.

 After being taken over by its new host, Peter Reichert, the Bräurosl transforms from one of the least interesting tents for newbies into one of the most interesting ones.
 Reservation requests for 2022 have been accepted since May 2021.

 As only smaller numbers of regulars from the Bräurosl or Reichert's former tent Schönheitskönigin were taken over, many reservations were already given to non-regulars.

 Fischer-Vroni not only has many regulars but also a terribly user-unfriendly reservation system.
 At least, availabilities are publicly available.
 Some Sunday afternoons could be reserved by non-regular in the last couple of years.

 Last-minute reservations were available in two-hour shifts for groups as small as two people.

 Although the Wiesnschänke isn't even full on Saturday afternoons, only the most unattractive reservation slots are available in the reservation form.
 Well, its host probably has too many good friends...

 Despite being one of the most popular tents, the Hacker tent is known to release some valuable reservation slots in the regular reservation form, especially Sunday nights.
 It's also one of the most transparent ones concerning availabilities.